 On the night of July 11th, the Israeli parliament passed the controversial anti-boycott law.
 The law was written in response to the mounting global movement of Boycott, Divestment, and Sanctions (or BDS) against Israel and profits from its settlements and industry in the occupied West Bank.
 The Boycott movement began as a mass Palestinian civil society call, and has been supported from the beginning by some Israelis.
 The new law bans them from publicly calling for a boycott, classifying it a civil wrong.

-Arab-Israeli conflict Asia Benjamin Netanyahu Egypt Ethnic cleansing Europe Fertile Crescent Forced migration gaza Gaza Strip Hamas holocaust Hosni Mubarak Human Interest Human rights in the Palestinian territories Ilan Pappe International reaction to the Gaza War israel Israel and the apartheid analogy Israeli-Palestinian conflict Israeli Jews Israeli–Palestinian conflict Jerusalem Lebanon Middle East Nakba Day Nationalism palestine Palestinian exodus Palestinian National Authority Palestinian nationalism Palestinian people Palestinian refugees Palestinians Palestinian territories Politics resistance Social Issues Syria United Nations United Nations Educational Scientific and Cultural Organization United States West Bank Western Asia Zionism
+Arab-Israeli conflict Asia Benjamin Netanyahu Egypt Ethnic cleansing Europe Fertile Crescent Forced migration foreign minister gaza Gaza Strip Hamas Hosni Mubarak Human Interest Human rights in the Palestinian territories Ilan Pappe International reaction to the Gaza War israel Israel and the apartheid analogy Israeli-Palestinian conflict Israeli Jews Israeli–Palestinian conflict Jerusalem Lebanon Middle East Nakba Day Nationalism palestine Palestinian exodus Palestinian National Authority Palestinian nationalism Palestinian people Palestinian refugees Palestinians Palestinian territories Politics resistance Social Issues Syria United Nations United Nations Educational Scientific and Cultural Organization United States West Bank Western Asia Zionism